John Tavares Rumors: This Team Has ‘Inside Track’ To Sign Star Center

 Tavares, of course, would be a major addition for the San Jose Sharks.

-At 38 years old, center Joe Thornton’s best days clearly are behind him.
-Adding Tavares not only would represent a passing of the torch, but also would ensure the Sharks don’t slip in a conference that’s loaded with young, talented teams on the rise.
+Joe Thornton’s best days clearly are behind him at 38 years old.
+Adding Tavares not only would represent a passing of the torch, but also would ensure the Sharks don’t slip in a conference that’s loaded with talented teams.

-Through nine seasons (all with the Islanders), Tavares has racked up 272 goals and 349 assists.
-Last season, however, might have been his best: He scored 37 goals and dished out 47 assists while playing in all 82 games.
+Tavares has racked up 272 goals and 349 assists through nine NHL seasons, all with the Islanders.
+Last season might have been his best, however: He scored 37 goals and dished out 47 assists while playing in all 82 games.

-He is a minus-42 for his career, though, and only has made one All-Star team.
-Still, Tavares undeniably is one of the best players in the NHL, and likely will be worth the massive contract that’s headed hsi way.
+Although Tavares has made five All-Star teams, he is a minus-42 for his career.
+Still, he is undeinably the best free agent available this summer and likely will be worth the massive contract that’s headed his way.

 Thumbnail photo via Dennis Schneidler/USA TODAY Sports Images